Virginia Durant Young: Women's suffrage

 In establishing SCERA, Young began to make a name for herself as a suffragist on the state and national level.
 Her local efforts were detailed in the printed program for the twenty-fifth annual convention of the National American Woman Suffrage Association (NAWSA) in 1893.
 In her three short years with the SCERA, Young had become the president of her state's chapter of NAWSA.
 Young gave speeches on women's equality to the South Carolina WCTU and the South Carolina Press Association.
 She and her SCERA contemporaries also lobbied politicians for support.

 In 1892, state legislator General Robert R. Hemphill introduced an amendment to the South Carolina Senate that would grant women the right to vote.
 This amendment was voted down 21 to 14.

 Death and legacy

-Virginia Durant Young died on November 2, 1906, from an illness.
+Aged 64, Virginia Durant Young died from pneumonia on November 2nd, 1906.
 She left her home to Dr. Young who continued to live and practice medicine in the home until his death.
 Upon the death of Dr. Young, his will left the home to the town of Fairfax to be used as a public library.
 Young's Fairfax home was added to the National Register of Historic Places in 1983.

 As a result of Young's death, the movement for women's equality and suffrage in South Carolina dissipated.
 Statewide suffrage efforts were no longer tracked by NAWSA and SCERA dissolved.

 Young is buried in Fairfax and her gravesite is adorned with a monument that reads: "She climbed the heights and held aloft the torch of liberty for her sex."